mbarcia/CSV-Payments-PoC/docs/PUBLISHING.md

 # Publishing to Maven Central

-This document explains how to publish The Pipeline Framework to Maven Central and how to properly manage the project's versioning and release process.
+This document explains how to publish The Pipeline Framework to Maven Central and how to manage the project's versioning and release process properly.

 ## Table of Contents